All Episodes

 Remember when I was out in one of my many trips to the border, there was an Arizona lawmaker.

-I said, Okay, see, I'm stepping over here.
+I said, okay, see, I'm stepping over here.

 Now I'm in Mexico.

-Then I stepped back into America, and the local politician tried to make the claim that I was illegally re-entering the country.
+And the local politician tried to make the claim that I was illegally re-entering the country.

 That's how frivolous politicians are.

-I said, okay, this is where Mexico starts, this is where America is, and I stepped over for a second into the into the Mexico side, and she wanted me arrested and handcuffed and perp walked and mugshotted because I took one step into Mexico.
+And she wanted me arrested and handcuffed and perp walked and mugshotted because I took one step into Mexico.

-And then the funny thing was it turns out I was wrong that it was actually further down, and I didn't know, so I didn't get in trouble anyway.
+And then the funny thing was, it turns out I was wrong that it was actually further down.

-But so anyway, the president fired off a series of tweets yesterday warning Mexico about letting illegal immigrants uh and illegal drugs and and human trafficking continue into the U.S. And the president singled out this group of people, he said a caravan of illegal immigrants from Central America marching towards the U.S. with the permission of the Mexican government.
+But so anyway, the president fired off a series of tweets yesterday warning Mexico about letting illegal immigrants and illegal drugs and human trafficking continue into the U.S.

-Now he writes that Mexico's doing very little, if not nothing at stopping people from flowing into Mexico through their southern border and then into the U.S. They laugh at our dumb immigration laws.
+Now, he writes that Mexico is doing very little, if not nothing, at stopping people from flowing into Mexico through their southern border and then into the U.S.

 They must stop the big drug and people flows, or I will stop their cash cow NAFTA.